PSatakshee/My-Bot/README.md

 - `Message`: Renders individual chat messages
 - `MessageInput`: Handles user input for sending messages

-## Deployment

-This project is ready to be deployed on Vercel.
-Simply connect your GitHub repository to Vercel and it will automatically deploy your application.

 ## Contributing

 Contributions to MyBot are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments